SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Prone and Crouching
-Attacking a target that is crouched on the ground adds 1D (3) to the combat diﬃculty.
-If the target is moving while crouching, then the combat diﬃculty increases by +2D (+6), but the defending character’s normal Move, free Move, or running roll is halved.
+Attacking a target that is crouched on the ground adds 1D (3) to the combat difficulty.
+If the target is moving while crouching, then the combat difficulty increases by +2D (+6), but the defending character’s normal Move, free Move, or running roll is halved.
-For prone targets, subtract 2D (6) from the combat diﬃculty when attacking at Point Blank or Short range, but add 2D (6) to combat diﬃculty when attacking at Medium or Long range.
+For prone targets, subtract 2D (6) from the combat difficulty when attacking at Point Blank or Short range, but add 2D (6) to combat difficulty when attacking at Medium or Long range.
 Characters who willingly get low to the ground or make themselves small may get into and out of the position as a free action.
 However, character forced into that position, such as a result of being thrown,